PayFabric/APIs/Sections/Wallets.md

 }
 </pre>

 Please note that **bold** fields are required fields, and all others are optional.
-For more information and descriptions on available fields please see our [wiki page](https://github.com/PayFabric/APIs/wiki/API-Object-V2#card).
+For more information and descriptions on available fields, click [here](Objects#card).

 ###### Response
 <pre>